Ventilate to save a life!

 Respiratory Emergencies in Small Animal Practice

-Live Weekly Tutorials: Mondays at 19:30 AEDT (Check your time-zone)
+Live Weekly Tutorials: Mondays at 19:30 AEDT (Sydney Time)

 This topic is all about saving the severely distressed respiratory patient – from the time of initial presentation, to the time the patient is stabilised.
 Topics will cover everything from oxygen therapy, thoracocentesis and ventilation therapy, to appropriate use of pharmacology to manage the severely distressed dyspnoeic patient.
 Full of video content from real cases, useful algorithms, and helpful information, we’ll try to take the stress out of dealing with these potentially fatally unwell patients in the emergency situation.

 This topic is all about lung and airway diseases, from brachycephalics to laryngeal paralysis; allergic bronchial diseases to pneumonia and lots in-between.
 We will discuss patient stabilisation, acute therapy, and the transition from acute care to chronic management.
 We will also look at appropriate the management of patients with such diverse conditions as pulmonary contusions, pneumonia, congestive heart failure, near drowning, electrocution and sepsis-induced ARDS!

 The pleural space is one of those “potential spaces” in the body – sandwiched between the visceral and parietal pleural surfaces.
 However, when air or fluid enters (or intestinal viscera for that matter!), the pleural space becomes a real space, leading to collapse of the lungs, increasing respiratory rate and effort, and rapid patient decompensation.
 This topic will look at how to manage patients with pleural space disease – from those with pneumothorax to diaphragmatic hernia, and, as a special treat, we’ll even discuss fixation techniques for flail chest!